Veronika "Vivi" Vozniak (aka Weronika Wozniak) is a Polish actress, martial artist, and theatre maker based in New York City.

-She made her first camera appearance in TV Show Pierwsza Miłość as guest star in 2014.
-Two years later, Weronika decided to give a real shot to acting by moving to New York City and signing up for Conservatory Program at The Lee Strasberg Theatre and Film Institute in New York City.
-The first short film she has acted in, "Lost In The Wind", directed by then-NYU sophomore student Dan L. Nguyen Phan, was accepted to Cannes Festival Short Film Corner selection in 2016.
+As a teenager, she made her first camera appearance in TV Show Pierwsza Miłość as a guest star in 2014.
+Two years later, Weronika decided to give a shot to acting by moving to New York City for Conservatory Program at The Lee Strasberg Theatre and Film Institute.
+The first short film she has acted in, "Lost In The Wind", directed by NYU then-sophomore student Dan L. Nguyen Phan, was accepted to Cannes Festival Short Film Corner selection in 2016.
 Among teachers like Irma Sandrey, Geoffrey Horne, Robert Ellermann, Barry Shapiro, Mauricio Bustamante, Jeremy Kruse, Weronika also had the honor of participating in acting intensive taught by Vincent D'Onofrio in her final year.

-In October 2021 she was back on stage with live audience for the first time at the re-opening of The Seeing Place Theater.
-Once again but this time in person she recreated her role as Willow in reading of "Queer Witch Conspiracy".
+In October 2021 she was back on stage with a live audience for the first time at the re-opening of The Seeing Place Theater.
+Once again but this time in person she recreated her role as Willow in the reading of "Queer Witch Conspiracy".

 Veronika was also part of a workshop for "Ideologix" a bilingual play written by Eri Nox, a collaboration between Playmachine and Juliusz Słowacki Theatre in Poland.
 The play's first iteration happened online in mid-2021 and then traveled to Cracow.
 For the Polish iteration of this show in November she jumped on the team remotely as a dialect coach and cultural consultant.